sevenseacat/advent_of_code/lib/y2015/README.md

 You can check out the code yourself and run the benchmarks with `mix bench 2015`!

+(Benchmarking results sorted manually for ease of read)

 ```
 Name                    ips        average  deviation         median         99th %
 day 1, part 1        6.40 K      156.17 μs     ±8.68%         154 μs         200 μs